charlielobster/CFD_MD_AI_Project_2025/README.md

 This project is a general survey of and an experimental test-bed for the PhysicsNeMo API.
 According to the documentation, their Docker image is the preferred way to use the PhysicsNemo API for most cases.
 Original host is a manual CUDA Driver Ubuntu 24.04 installation described <a href=https://github.com/charlielobster/CUDA_NekRS.git>here</a>.

 I am just starting my investigations, but so far, this mainly seems to be about how to use Fourier Neural Operators (FNOs) and related AI models to solve Second Order PDEs.
-Then it is about how to use these FNOs to augment the results from standard CFD and MD algorithms, those traditional solvers for Navier-Stokes, Lattice Boltzmann, etc. Apparently it will be easier to make predictions at arbitrary time-jumps using the output of these AI models that make use of these FNOs, and their output also has the advantage of being continuous, and therefore scalable to arbitrary resolution.
+Then it is about how to use these FNOs to augment the results from standard CFD and MD algorithms, those traditional solvers for Navier-Stokes, Lattice Boltzmann, etc. Apparently it will be easier to make predictions at arbitrary time-jumps using the output of these AI models that make use of those FNOs, and the output also has the advantage of being continuous, and therefore scalable to arbitrary resolution.

 ## Project Milestones